Many or all companies we feature compensate us. Compensation and editorial

 Fig36

-Fig36 is Fig Loans’ nonprofit lending program that equips community organizations with the tools to offer affordable, credit-building loans.
+Fig36 is Fig Loans’ nonprofit lending program.
+It equips community organizations with the tools to offer affordable, credit-building loans.

 The program is currently in limited beta in Texas, with plans to expand.